 Imagine yourself walking through a field of countless flowers.
-All unique in their shape, texture, and colour.
+All are unique in their shape, texture, and colour.
 You reach out to pick a beautiful promising bloom and as you try to pluck it you get injured by its sharp texture.
 The pain of that injury keeps lingering.
 You have just experienced the sting of rejection.
 Whether you are dumped by a new love interest or friend, you fail to land a job, you are not invited to a birthday party, or you are passed up for promotion, rejection hurts.

 What does science tell us about rejection?